|

 full choke for all gauges.
 That

 isn’t how this one shot, so a mystery emerges.
-Shooting

 was noticeable, and after 10 rounds in rapid succession, my 42 year old shoulder

 complained and turned color.
-I

 am not a wingshot, but hand-thrown targets seemed to be well within reach of the